 Show up on time.
-Each member should make attendance a high priority.
-Even when all you want to do is hide.
-If you can't make it, say so beforehand (e.g., send a message to your WhatsApp group).
+Each member should make attendance a high priority, even when all you want to do is hide.
+If you can't make it, say so beforehand (e.g., send a message to your WhatsApp/text group).

 Be present.
-If Zoom or similar medium is used, your video should be on to stay focused unless the group feels otherwise.
+If Zoom or similar medium is used, your video should be on to stay focused and to let others get to know you better (unless the group feels otherwise).

-Respect anonymity and confidentiality.
-Unless you brought it here, let it stay here.
+Respect anonymity and confidentiality.Unless you brought it here, let it stay here.